HeroCC/dotfiles/README.md

 	$ ./install.sh

-If you want to do it manually, than follow the instructions below...
+If you want to do it manually, then follow the instructions below...

 Please note, the manual instructions may be out of date.
 Use your best judgement!

 ---